 Monkstone Beach is situated south of Monkstone Point, which is roughly midway between Saundersfoot and Tenby.
-Roadside parking (free) is available on the lane to Trevayne Farm camping site.
-A permissive path runs through the farm to the coastal path.
+Roadside parking (free) is available on the lane to Trevayne Farm camping site, from where a permissive path continues through the farm to the coastal path.
 From here, one path (straight ahead) leads out to the headland, whilst another well-maintained steep path with 190 steps continues down to the shore.
-The beach is mostly fine sand backed by a pebble bank.
-At high tide most of the sand is covered, but this is a good beach for sea swimming during this time.
+The beach is mostly fine sand backed by a storm bank of pebbles.
+During the high tide period most of the sand is covered, but this is an ideal beach for sea swimming at this time.
 The rocks near the headland are popular for diving and jumping.

 There are no facilities at the beach, but Trevayne Farm has a small shop selling local produce and ice-cream.
 It's an ideal beach for families seeking a quieter, more rural beach than Saundersfoot or Tenby, and dogs are allowed at all times.